cristian-nitu/final-project/README.md

 Conclusion

 Our project been looking to find what are the environmental factors that influence the price of houses in Boston but we cannot answer.
-The created model could provide a prediction of prices but we did not have any feature that could predict how the prices will affected by the global warming.
+The created model could provide a prediction of prices but we did not have any feature that could predict how the prices will be affected by the global warming.

 References